 Target Market Segment Strategy: Segment-Of-One Marketing For Your Business🧍

-The first thing to understand is the difference between target market and market segmentation.
-Target markets are a defined group of people a business wants to focus their marketing and branding on.
+The first thing to understand is the difference between target market and market segmentation and positioning.
+Target markets are a defined group of people a business wants to focus its marketing and branding on.
 However, to arrive at a target market, a business must first focus on a market segment.

-Market segmentation targeting and positioning is the process of breaking down a customer base into categories and identifying which ones your business caters to.
+But what is marketing segmentation and positioning?
+This is the process of breaking down a customer base into categories and identifying which ones your business caters to.
 An easy way to look at is that market segmentation is the process, and your target market or segment is the result of that process.

 It’s important to consider that business to consumer or B2C marketing has a wider and more varied consumer base, but their decision making is simpler.
 In business-to-business or B2B target market segmentation is easier to identify, but decision making is more complex.

 Segment-of-one marketing is a type of target market segment strategy that involves creating intimate and personalized relationships with your customers.
 Rather than segmenting your audience into groups of broad variables, this involves focusing on the individual.
 This means analysing customer behaviours, attitudes, and preferences.